 - a.
 Describe how each of the benchmarks are met in either the MRS or ACF pre-approved alternative methodology. - Represent the child care market: Of the 3,926 eligible child care providers surveyed in 2020, 2,131 (54.3 percent) completed the survey.
 This overall response rate reflects the same pattern seen in previous years in which homes have lower response rates than centers.
-The overall response rate for homes was 41.6 percent, and the overall response rate for centers was 64.8 percent.
+The overall response rate for homes was 41.6 percent, and the overall response rate for centers was 64.8 percent, providing a large and statistically reliable sample size.